isc-projects/kea/doc/examples/template-power-user-home/info.md

    server2 and user server's 1 IP address and port.

 5. Install CA and DHCPv4 on host2, similar to steps 1 and 2.
-Note the config file for the standby server is very similar, except the definition of "this-server-name" field (and possibly inteface names).
+Note the config file for the standby server is very similar, except the definition of ``this-server-name`` field (and possibly inteface names).
 In many cases you can simply copy over the file and just tweak it a little bit.